“You want to learn better defense to impress Himura,” he summarized, “as your inevitable infatuation with him has finally developed.”

 In some bemusement, not quite grasping what had just happened or what to do with the energy he’d built up for combat that now obviously wasn’t going to take place, Sano stood over the fallen form, staring.
 A thunderous scowl grew on his face as the truth dawned on him, and curses presently began pouring from his mouth.
 More in belated response to Arakaki’s sneering than anything else, Sano kicked his fallen ‘mentor’ a couple of times, then searched through the man’s pockets until he found the money that had been meant to pay for this and future lessons.
 Finally he stalked away to look for Genji, intending to give him a good backhand for hooking him up with a defense trainer that was all talk.

 Halfway across town, however, and upon further reflection, his anger at his friend had cooled.
-He hadn’t actually specified that he was looking for someone more skilled than he was, someone that could easily defeat him.
+He hadn’t actually specified that he was looking for someone more skilled than himself, someone that could easily defeat him.
 That would have been a difficult requirement to meet in any case.
 And even if Genji should really have known that book-learning and teaching thereby didn’t mean shit to Sano, such methods probably meant something to someone.
 All that nasal absurdity about stance and breathing and proper arrangement of fingers surely had its place, and Genji shouldn’t be blamed if he thought that place might be in a training session with Sano.

 But Genji also didn’t know how much of Sano’s heart was wrapped up in this, how much of Sano’s future happiness depended on his following through with his plan.
 What to do now?